buhfur/writings/_posts/2022-7-1-Cyberpunk-Novel-Ideas.md

 > Note: I'm inspired by a recent song by the band "Basement" and their beautiful song "Stigmata".
 After reading the description for the band on spotify.
 I would like to credit my inspiration by quoting this beautifully souless saying taken from an interview about the song; "*What if there is not light at the end of the tunnel?
-What if it's just darkness?"
+What if it's just darkness?"*

+Flavor notes
+---

+- this society enables you to share you're "energy" for dolls( short for dollars ) and it reflects what a sleep study looks like in real life

 Flow chart
 ---

+1. Character wakes up and starts his day , all about the morning routine.
+He's messy, sure, but disorganized?
+Hell no.
+2. Commute to work, boring but oddly peaceful.
+The only conflict in this story is what goes on in his head .
+3. Goes to the gas station that makes our protagonist day dream about having an intimate relationship, as he stares out the reflective window , seeing himself with a parter for life